imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="manifesto"><a/> vertx-effect manifesto
     .
 The more verticles, the better.
     .
-A Verticle must do only one thing.
+A verticle must do only one thing.
     .
 Use persistent data structures.
     .
 Systems will fail, be prepared.
     .
 Simplicity matters.